Water Quality Modeling

 The Georgia Environmental Protection (GA EPD) is responsible for protecting, maintaining, and enhancing water quality throughout the State.
 To that end, GA EPD develops wasteload allocations (WLAs) and Total Maximum Daily Loads (TMDLs) for facilities that discharge treated wastewater, domestic or industrial, into surface waters to assure that the permitted effluent limits do not cause or contribute to violation of applicable water quality standards.

 A WLA is the portion of receiving water’s assimilative capacity allocated to point sources of pollution.
 WLAs are determined based on conservative assumptions to protect the water quality under worst case conditions such as low flow (7Q10) and high temperature.
-Facilities wanting a wasteload submit a Wasteload Allocation Request form with site-specific information on the receiving waterbody and the discharge flow.
+Facilities wanting a wasteload submit aform with site-specific information on the receiving waterbody and the discharge flow.

 National Pollutant Discharge Elimination System (NPDES) permits typically have permit limits for oxygen demanding substances: 5-day biochemical oxygen demand (BOD5), ammonia (NH3), and dissolved oxygen (DO).
 These constituents affect the dissolved oxygen (DO) levels in streams as they naturally decay.
 Water quality models are used to predict the instream DO levels.